 6000 M Peaks for Climbing and Expedition in Nepal

 Mera Peak Climbing (6,476 m)

 Island Peak Climbing with Everest Base Camp Trek

 Lobuche Peak Climbing with Everest Base Camp

-For the complete guide on peak climbing and expedition in Nepal, please click here.
+For the complete guide on peak climbing and expeditions in Nepal, please click here.